Pediatric Developmental Disabilities (PDD) Clinic Fellowship

-The goal of this fellowship in the Pediatric Developmental Disorders (PDD) Clinic at Kennedy Krieger Institute and Johns Hopkins University School of Medicine is to enhance training for future psychologists in behavioral assessment and intervention for toddlers, children, and adolescents with diagnosed or suspected neurodevelopmental disorders who also have challenging behaviors.
-Fellows will receive training in assessment and intervention via didactic instruction and supervised and independent practice.
+The goal of the fellowship in the Pediatric Developmental Disabilities (PDD) Clinic at Kennedy Krieger Institute and Johns Hopkins University School of Medicine is to enhance training for future psychologists in behavioral assessment and intervention for toddlers, children and adolescents with diagnosed or suspected neurodevelopmental disorders who also have challenging behaviors.
+Fellows will receive training in behavioral assessment and intervention via didactic instruction and supervised and independent practice.
 Fellows will develop a broad array of relevant clinical skills which will prepare them to apply for jobs within the field of neurodevelopmental disorders.

 Qualified candidates for the PDD fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program.

-Logistically, Fellows will have a full year of training in the Pediatric Developmental Disorders Clinic.
-They will also participate in a minor rotation described below to further individualize their training specialization.
-Positions in each minor rotation are limited and will be determined by candidate interests, availability, and training background.
+Logistically, Fellows will have a full year of training in the Pediatric Developmental Disabilities Clinic.
+They will also have the option of participating in a minor rotation described below to further individualize their training specialization.
+Positions in each minor rotation are limited and will be determined by candidate interests, availability and training background.
 One day per week will be devoted to activities in minor rotations.

 Fellows are provided with two hours/week of individual face-to-face supervision, and two hours/week of group supervision.
 Group supervision will include: topic presentations, formal and informal peer review, and presentations on the application of research to clinical work.
 Once a month fellows will participate in peer review with the Neurobehavioral Unit (specializing in treatment of severe behaviors).
 Fellows may also provide periodic consultation with schools and engage in interdisciplinary communications within and outside of the Institute (e.g., Developmental Pediatricians and Psychiatrists).
-Community outreach activities are included in which Fellows present to groups such Autism and Down syndrome parent support groups.
-Financial support is provided to attend professional conferences and outside trainings.

 Fellows in the PDD clinic will have 17 patient contact hours per week with PDD clients.
 However, based on minor rotation training, appropriate reductions to patient contact expectations will be made.

-Executive Function Assessment (Neuropsychology Department): For a six-month rotation, Fellows participate in two full psychological evaluations per month for five consecutive months through the Executive Function Clinic, which is housed within the Neuropsychology Department.
+Executive Function Assessment (Neuropsychology Department): For a six-month rotation, Fellows participate in psychological evaluations through the Executive Function Clinic, which is housed within the Neuropsychology Department.
 Children seen in this clinic often have known or suspected developmental or medical conditions that can be associated with executive dysfunction.
-During the 5-month minor rotation, fellows spend every Wednesday in the Neuropsychology Department alternating between evaluation days and report writing days.
-On evaluation days, the Fellow presents the case during rounds including the presenting problem/reason for referral, relevant background information, differential diagnostic considerations, and the proposed testing plan.
-Fellows participate in all aspects of the evaluation including interviews with the patient and family, test administration and scoring, feedback session with the family, and report writing.
-On writing days, the Fellow attends rounds but spends the rest of the day writing the report of the last evaluation.
+During the minor rotation, fellows spend every Wednesday in the Neuropsychology Department alternating between evaluation days and report writing days.
+Fellows present cases during rounds including the reason for referral/presenting problem, relevant background information, differential diagnostic considerations and the proposed testing plan.
+Fellows participate in all aspects of the evaluation including interviews with patients and families, test administration and scoring, family feedback sessions and report writing.

 Minor rotation- Pediatric Interdisciplinary Clinic